FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ### How Palmora stand in relation to N90,000 Minimum Wage for Manufacturing Companies
-- Palmora did not meet the industry standard of N90,000 minimum wage, as my analysis reveals that of the **874** Employees of Palmora, only **304** earn N90,000 and above while a huge number of **570** earn below N90,000.
+- Palmora Group as a manufacuring company operang in Nigeria, did not meet the industry standard of N90,000 minimum wage, as my analysis reveals that of the **874** Employees of Palmora, only **304** earn N90,000 and above while a huge number of **570** earn below N90,000.
 - The average salary in Palmoa Group is N76,155.53.